quanru/obsidian-lifeos/README.md

 ## Acknowledgements

-Also, I relied on the code from these excellent plugins:
+Also, I relied on the code from these excellent plugins, vault, and inspirations:

 - [PARA](https://fortelabs.com/blog/para/).
 Thanks to Tiago Forte for inventing such a great organizational method.
+- [PARA Starter Kit](https://forum.obsidian.md/t/para-starter-kit/223).
+Thanks to cotemaxime for creating such a great starter vault.
 - [obsidian-periodic-notes](https://github.com/liamcain/obsidian-periodic-notes).
 Gave me the inspiration to develop this plugin.
 - [obsidian-dataview](https://github.com/blacksmithgu/obsidian-dataview).
 The underlying plugin uses dataview's query interface.
 - [Templater](https://github.com/SilentVoid13/Templater).
 Provides decoupled template creation, allowing a very large number of plugins to create files with the help of it.